Unrestricted Quantum Moduli Algebras, II: Noetherianity and Simple Fraction Rings at Roots of 1: Noetherianity and finiteness

-(a') The action of $U_q$ on ${\mathcal L}_{0,n}$ is completely reducible.
-This follows from Theorem \ref{JLteo1} (1) (noting that the summands, being isomorphic by \eqref{restphi1} to spaces $C(\mu)$, are finite-dimensional and thus completely reducible $U_q$-modules), and the isomorphism of $U_q$-modules (see \eqref{Phipsi}):
+Now we can adapt the different steps (a)--(d) recalled above: \begin{enumerate}\itemsep=0pt \item[(a$'$)] The action of $U_q$ on ${\rm Gr}_{\mathcal F}({\mathcal L}_{0,n})$ is completely reducible.
+This follows from \eqref{Grvect} and the fact that the spaces $C(\mu)$ are finite-dimensional and thus completely reducible $U_q$-modules.
+We can therefore define the Reynolds operator as in (a),